 I do remember one day towards the end of my first year of school, when I wore a party hat home that I had just won in a game of ‘Simon Says’.
 I practically slept in it, until eventually it broke causing torrents of tears.
 This must have pulled at my mother’s heartstrings because I remember her desperately trying to fix it, even though by then, it was destined for the bin.

-I spent most afternoons after school playing outdoors for hours, only running inside at sunset and coming to a startled halt at the sight of my mother, hands on her hips, legs slightly apart, looking down at me.
-Her heart-shaped face always seemed to be creased in a frown, her lips pressed tightly together and her eyes luminous and flashing with annoyance.
+I spent most afternoons after school playing outdoors for hours, only running inside at sunset and coming to a startled halt at the sight of my mother, hands on hips, legs slightly apart, looking down at me.
+Inevitably, her heart-shaped face would be creased in a frown, her lips pressed tightly together and her eyes luminous and flashing with annoyance.

 Another memory that stands out in my mind is my mother’s warning, “Beware of strangers.
 Some of them are devils in disguise.”
 Up until then, I’d had no fear of strangers as I wandered the streets, but from that point on, before I spoke to a person, I always looked for a tail sticking out behind them first.